A comprehensive search for Long and Short Periodic Features from an Extremely Active Cycle of FRB 20240114A: Summary

-This work made use of the data from FAST FRB Key Science Project.
+FRB~20240114A is currently one of the most active known repeating fast radio bursts, and our periodicity analysis provides important statistical constraints on its physical properties.
+Interestingly, FRB~20240114A exhibits a fascinating self-similar hierarchical structure in its timing properties: on the longest timescale, we observe a $\sim$143-day periodicity in activity windows; within individual active episodes, bursts themselves show short-timescale periodicities of $\sim$tens of milliseconds; and finally, at the finest scale, individual bursts display quasi-periodic oscillations on timescales of a few milliseconds.
+The current observational dataset is the largest for a single FRB to date, yet the lack of a detected spin period may be attributed to the intrinsic properties of the source rather than data limitations.
+Our findings provide valuable insights into the physical mechanisms of FRBs and will contribute to clarifying the potential connection among the observed periodicity and the source's rotation, orbital motion, and precession. \Acknowledgements{This work made use of the data from FAST FRB Key Science Project.
 This work is supported by the National Natural Science Foundation of China (NSFC) under grant numbers 12588202, 12303042, 12041303, 12421003, 12233002, 12041306, 12403100, W2442001, 12203045, 12447115, U2031117 and the National SKA Program of China (2020SKA0120100, 2020SKA0120200, 2022SKA0130104).
-Di Li is a New Cornerstone investigator.
 Pei Wang acknowledges support from the Youth Innovation Promotion Association CAS (id.
 2021055), CAS Youth Interdisciplinary Team.
 Di Li is supported by the International Partnership Program of Chinese Academy of Sciences, Program No.114A11KYSB20210010, National Key R\&D Program of China No. 2023YFE0110500, QN2023061004L.
 Yi Feng is supported by the Leading Innovation and Entrepreneurship Team of Zhejiang Province of China grant No. 2023R01008, and by Key R\&D Program of Zhejiang grant No. 2024SSYS0012.
 Yongfeng Huang also acknowledges the support from the Xinjiang Tianchi Program.
 Qin Wu is supported by the China Postdoctoral Science Foundation (CPSF) under grant numbers GZB20240308, 2025T180875.
 C.W.T is supported by CAS project No. JZHKYPT-2021-06.
-This research is also supported by the CAS Project for Young Scientists in Basic Research, YSBR-063.
+J. R. Niu is supported by the National Natural Science Foundation of China (NSFC, No. 12503055) and the Postdoctoral Fellowship Program of CPSF under Grant Number GZB20250737.
+This research is also supported by the CAS Project for Young Scientists in Basic Research, YSBR-063.}